In the US, where rape happens determines whether a crime has taken place.

 “The outrage upon the woman is just as great in these cases as if actual force had been employed.”

 In the Roman era, recognition that a rape occurred was dependent on the victim being a “citizen” not a slave, and a virgin.
 It was punishable by death as a capital offense against the head of her household who owned her virginity, which was a valued commodity.
-But even still, Socrates identified the harm of “sex using persuasion,” and considered that harm especially compelling because it “undermined the character of the victim.”
+But even still, Socrates identified the harm of “sex using persuasion,” which he considered especially compelling because it “undermined the character of the victim.”

 What is fraud?

 All fraud laws are based on the premise that a person’s consent must be unambiguous, freely given and not the by-product of deceit in order to be legally valid.
 Consent is not merely agreement.
-It’s freely given, knowledgeable and informed agreement.
+It’s freely given, knowledgeable and informed agreement by a person with the capacity to reason.
 When a person robs someone of their assets by misleading them into agreement, they can be punished for “theft by fraud.”
 Likewise, when a person misleads someone into sexual contact or sexual intercourse, they are sexually assaulting their target.
-Irrespective that the victim did not know the offender’s conduct was sexual assault at the time, the offender knew full-well that the agreement they received was given as a result of their deliberate, intentional, pre-meditated duplicity.
+Irrespective that the victim did not know the offender’s conduct was sexual assault at the time, the offender knew full-well that their victim’s agreement or cooperation was given as a result of deliberate, intentional, pre-meditated duplicity on their part.

 Legal commentators speak out